satyamshivam13/tldr/pages/common/bazel.md

 > Open-source build and test tool similar to Make, Maven, and Gradle.
 > More information: <https://bazel.build/reference/command-line-reference>.

-- Build the specified target in the workspace:
+- Build a specific target in the workspace:

-`bazel build {{target}}`
+`bazel build {{//path/to/package:target}}`

-- Remove output files and stop the server if running:
+- Remove output files and stop the Bazel server if running:

 `bazel clean`

-- Stop the bazel server:
+- Stop the Bazel server:

 `bazel shutdown`

-- Display runtime info about the bazel server:
+- Display runtime information about the Bazel server:

 `bazel info`

-- Display help:
+- Display help about available commands:

 `bazel help`

-- Display version:
+- Display version information:

 `bazel version`